jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-06-the-weight/draft/chapter-02.md

 "Look.
 Officially, we're telling you: no contact.
 That's the requirement.
 That's what keeps you safe from legal consequences."

-"But unoffly?"
+"But unofficially?"
 Sophia asked, catching the nuance.

 "Unofficially," her mother said carefully, "we understand that you're seventeen years old and in love.
 We understand that demanding you completely cut off contact with someone you care about is unreasonable and cruel."